-When I first heard the term “Thermal Interface Material” it sounded like the latest fabric invented by Patagonia for their new line of long-underwear.
-Little did I know, these materials are critical components found in the many electronics and lighting devices I use everyday.
+When you first hear the term “thermal interface material” it sounds like the latest fabric invented by Patagonia for their new line of long-underwear.
+Little may you know, these materials are critical components found in the many electronics, lighting, and battery operated devices you use everyday.

 Why Are Thermal Interface Materials (TIMs) Needed?

-Have you ever noticed the heat generated by your laptop computer or your smart phone while it is operating?
+Have you ever noticed the heat generated by your laptop or your smart phone while its operating?
 Heat is a normal by-product of electronics operation.
 All electronic devices require electricity to function.
 As electricity passes across circuits and through wires, it meets a natural degree of resistance.
 This resistance creates heat.

 Heat produced by the heat-generating component of the device must be removed to maintain the safe operating temperature of the device.
 The heat removal process is critical to the longevity of the device’s operation.
 So how is this done?